mbegoc/flaskadmin_boilerplate/README.rst

 Roadmap
 =======

-1. assets and static config
+1. configure flask-assets to collect static files see if I could integrate config to manage s3
-2. babel setup
+2. Flask-markdown
-4. setup of roles and authorizations for flask-admin
+3. setup of roles and authorizations for flask-admin
-5. tests
+4. tests
-6. see the possibilities of fixtures in a django style
+5. see the possibilities of fixtures in a django style
+6. See how to activate csrf token protection
+7. See how to manage related items
+8. See how to manage published content - explore idea of publication table
+9. See if I could contribute to flask-admin to add a FileField linked to the file manager content